mpawl/certmonitor/README.md

 ## Setting up the `.env` File

-Certmonitor will search for the '.env' file in the same directory as `certmonitor.py`.
-Below is a template for you to create your own '.env' file:
+Certmonitor will search for the `.env` file in the same directory as `certmonitor.py`.
+Below is a template for you to create your own `.env` file:

 ```
 EMAIL_USER = '@gmail.com'